Harold Heygate: The Heygate Incident of 1919

 Heygate's enduring fame rests on a single final appearance for Sussex in the match against Somerset at the County Ground, Taunton in May 1919.

 County cricket in England resumed immediately after the First World War but first-class matches in the County Championship were restricted to two days only, and several sides struggled for players as servicemen waited to be discharged.
-Sussex travelled to Taunton short of a player and Heygate, there as a spectator, was pressed into service.
-Since his last first-class cricket 14 years before, though, he had sustained leg wounds during the war and suffered badly from arthritis (rheumatism, according to Wisden Cricketers' Almanack).
+Sussex travelled to Taunton short of a player due to the unavailability of his previously-chosen elder brother and Heygate, there as a spectator, was pressed into service.
+Since his last first-class cricket 14 years before, though, Harold had sustained leg wounds during the war and suffered badly from arthritis (rheumatism, according to Wisden).

 The extent of his injuries became apparent as he was first excused fielding while Somerset made 243, and then batted at No 11, being bowled by Jack White for 0 as Sussex replied with 242.
 On the second day, according to the recollection of Jack MacBryan, recounted in David Foot's history of Somerset cricket, Sunshine, Sixes and Cider, Heygate remained in a blue serge suit with the implication that he would take no further part in the match.

-But Sussex then dismissed Somerset in the second innings for 103 and, wanting 105 to win the match, themselves faded to 48 for six wickets.
+However, Sussex then dismissed Somerset in the second innings for 103 and, wanting 105 to win the match, themselves faded to 48 for six wickets.
 There was then a pugnacious partnership of 55 that took the score to 103, when two wickets fell in successive deliveries.
 Another run was scored, bringing the two sides level, and then the ninth wicket was taken.

 At that point, there was a hiatus, and accounts between Foot and Wisden vary.
 Both agree, however, that after some minutes had elapsed without Heygate appearing to bat, someone on the Somerset side appealed, and umpire Alfred Street, a respected Test match official, ruled that Heygate was out timed out, the Sussex innings was over and the match was a tie.

 Foot's account has Heygate with pads strapped on top of his blue serge suit making a valiant but fruitless attempt to reach the wicket.
-Wisden, less detailed, merely remarked: "Whether or not Heygate would have been able to crawl to the wicket, it was very unsportsmanlike that such a point should have been raised."
+Wisden, less detailed, merely remarked: "Whether or not Heygate would have been able to crawl to the wicket, it was very unsportsmanlike that such a point should have been raised.

 The decision caused controversy in the press and elsewhere, much of it centring on the lack of civility to a wounded ex-serviceman.
-But an MCC committee upheld the umpire's decision and the result of the match stood.
+Nevertheless, an MCC committee upheld the umpire's decision and the result of the match stood.
 There being no "Timed Out" dismissal at the time – the Law was not introduced until 1980 – Heygate was recorded as "out, absent".
 More recent scorecards have shown him as "absent hurt".

 Perhaps not surprisingly, Heygate did not play first-class cricket again.
-Neither his obituary in 1937 nor his mention in the 1938 Wisden almanac makes any reference to the 1919 incident.
+Neither his obituary in 1937 nor his mention in the 1938 Wisden makes any reference to the 1919 incident.